About Regeneration

 Learn how land becomes degraded and practices that restore it.
 Land is considered degraded when its long-term biological health and ecological integrity are damaged or in decline due to human activity.
 One of the most frequent causes is soil erosion, which begins when vegetation or other protective organic cover is removed, exposing soil to the erosive power of wind and water.
 Vegetation loss is often due to deforestation, overgrazing, and industrial farming.
 If not reversed it can lead to severe and permanent degradation.
 See the Desertification Nexus for more details.
 Degraded land can damage ecosystem services, which are the essential services that nature provides to humans, such as nutritious food, clean water, pollination of crops, pollution removal, carbon sequestration, and recreational, cultural, and spiritual benefits.
 See Pollinators Nexus, Wetlands Nexus, Keystone Species Nexus, Peatlands Nexus, Freshwater Nexus, and Tropical Forests Nexus.
 Practices that restore degraded land include:

 Find a volunteer opportunity on a local restoration project.
-Many conservation groups in the U.S. have ongoing restoration projects, such as the Katy Prairie Conservancy in Texas, the Borderlands Restoration Network in southern Arizona, which has a focus on wild pollinator habitat, and the Clark Fork Coalition in Montana.
+Many conservation groups in the U.S. have ongoing restoration projects, such as the Coastal Prarie Conservancy in Texas, the Borderlands Restoration Network in southern Arizona, which has a focus on wild pollinator habitat, and the Clark Fork Coalition in Montana.
 Native plant societies have volunteer projects, such as the Point Lobos Patrol crew in California and the Native Plant Trust in New England.
 Here is a sample of international projects:

-Join an Ecosystem Restoration Camp.
+Join an Ecosystem Restoration Community.
 This international organization was cofounded by John Liu and Ashleigh Brown.
 It has forty camps in twenty-eight countries, where individuals and local residents work together on innovative restoration projects, including rehabilitating degraded forests, restoring wetlands, and participating in regenerative agriculture.

 Get trained and/or earn an education certificate in restoration.
 There are opportunities to deepen your knowledge about restoration.
 Programs include: